-Owner + Creative Director
+CEO + Creative Director

-Working as a creative production coordinator & stylist, Janine has honed a passion for organization & facilitation.
-She understands the importance of (and is slightly obsessed with) consistency in brand design and storytelling.
-When she isn’t knee deep in a project, she can usually be found trying to perfect her lip-sync skills.
+Janine is JSGD's in-house whip-cracker with a passion for organization & facilitation.
+She understands the importance of (and is slightly obsessed with) consistency in brand design and storytelling - whether that be through content, photography or marketing efforts.
+When she isn’t knee deep in a project, she can usually be found perfecting her lip-sync skills.

 A Maine native, Meaghan originally joined JSGD as an intern.
 Not able to stay away for long, she came on as a full-time designer in 2015.
 She likes to have her hands in just about everything, but most of her affection lies in web design - aiming to create beautiful and seamless user experiences.
 She believes that every pixel serves a purpose and although complexity can tell you a lot, simplicity can tell even more.

 Emma recently graduated with a BFA in Graphic Design from Massachusetts College of Art and Design.
 Her design loves are brand identity, photographic exploration, and clean typography.
 Emma is feeling #blessed to be working alongside a team that is as obsessed with gifs and plant friends as she is.

 Head of Security